 This refresher training ensures you provide a safe working environment by maintaining your knowledge and skills of workplace health and safety.
-The role of a Health and Safety Representative is to represent the working group that elected them and ensure their safety is maintained and concerns are met.
+The role of a Health and Safety Rep is to represent the working group that elected them and ensure their safety is maintained and concerns are met.
 This includes liaising with staff and communicating all identified safety concerns to management.
 Staff elect a HSR who is able to undergo an initial 5-day training course and is entitled to attend a 1-day safety and health rep refresher course every year.

 The HSR refresher course is conducted by experts who provide HSR with updates surrounding best practices and legislation.

-Representative refresher training is imperative for any business to ensure the safety and satisfaction of staff in the workplace.
+HSR refresher training NSW is imperative for any business to ensure the safety and satisfaction of staff in the workplace.
 Your role as a health and safety representative directly impacts the rate of incidents and disruptions in your workplace.
 This role provides you with the position to make a positive impact on the well-being of your peers and the success of the business.
-The contributions you make to foster a safer environment will be informed by the up-to-date information you receive as part of your 1-day refresher course and initial training.
+The contributions you make to foster a safer environment will be informed by the up-to-date information you receive as part of your 1-day refresher course and initial course.

 Interpreting the WHS legislative framework

 Key parties, their legislative obligations and duties

 Health and Safety Representatives (HSRs), Health and Safety Committees (HSCs) and other arrangements

 Participating in effective consultation